unavi-xyz/unavi/docs/architecture/spaces.md

 between spaces (potentially on different servers) and carry objects with them.

 Unlike slots (which embed child spaces), portals link independent spaces.
+Portals function as hyperlinks in hyperspace, addressing other spaces by DID URL.

 ## Key Concepts